cvtqx/local-library-project/README.md

 # local-library-project

-Javascript project
+Javascript project - for this project I used Javascript ES6 to creat functions to sort, search and display data.

 ## About

 This is an application that allows users to search, review and check out books from their local neighborhood.

 ## Tools used: